nowann1/grow_coding_challenge/README.md

 ## About me :smile:

-Hi! 🙋🏻‍♂️ My name is Nahuel, and i'm from Argentina , i'm 22 years old, and i love programming :computer: , making music :musical_keyboard:, coffee ☕, and cats! :cat:
+Hi! 🙋🏻‍♂️ My name is Nahuel (it is pronounced Nah-well, strange name, i know), and i'm from Argentina , i'm 22 years old, and i love programming :computer: , making music :musical_keyboard:, coffee ☕, and cats! :cat: